Pinkietron/RSE-ECard-DLC/README.md

 Won't be adding content to any lang other then ENG at the moment because it is just a giant pain.

+There are some issues loading events on Rev0/v1.0 atm and I'll will fix them when I have a chance.

 # Credits
 ImABlisy - Programming most functions